 - Projects which take place outside the county.

 Applications will be assessed by an external pannel with experience in the areas of disability and the arts and the following criteria will be used:

-- The benefit of the project/event to People with Disabilities.
+- The benefit of the support to applicant.